Abdim's stork: Description

 Ciconia abdimii is a black stork with grey legs, red knees and feet, grey bill and white underparts.
 It has red facial skin in front of the eye and blue skin near the bill in breeding season.
 It is the smallest species of stork, at 73 cm and a weight of just over 1 kg.

 Biology

-The Abdim's stork is mostly insectivorous, feeding on locusts, caterpillars and other large insects, although these birds will also eat small reptiles, amphibians, mice, crabs and eggs.
+Abdim's stork is mostly insectivorous, feeding on locusts, caterpillars and other large insects, although these birds will also eat small reptiles, amphibians, mice, crabs and eggs.
 The female lays two to three eggs and is slightly smaller than the male.